browserengineering/book/book/text.md

 substantial speedup.

-Caching is such a good idea that most text libraries already implement it.
-But because our `text` method creates a new `Font` object for each word, our browser isn't taking advantage of that caching.
-If we only made a new `Font` object when we had to, the built-in caches would work better and our browser would be faster.
-So we'll need our own cache, so that we can reuse `Font` objects and have our text measurements cached.
+Caching is such a good idea that most text libraries already implement it, typically caching text measurements in each `Font` object.
+But since our `text` method creates a new `Font` object for each word, the caching is ineffective.
+To make caching work, we need to reuse `Font` objects when possible instead of making new ones.

 We'll store our cache in a global `FONTS` dictionary: